 Are you fascinated by data?
-Keen to start a career in the field, or just want to understand what all the fuss is about?
-In this post, we’ve rounded up 21 inspirational, insightful, and thought-provoking quotes about data.
+Keen to start a career in the data field, or just want to understand what all the fuss is about?
+In this article, we’ve rounded up 24 inspirational, insightful, and thought-provoking quotes about data.
 Check them out.

 1. “There were 5 exabytes of information created between the dawn of civilization through 2003, but that much information is now created every two days.”

 This quote sums up the sheer volume of data that’s available nowadays.
 Of course, the more data we generate, the more reliant we are on skilled data experts who can turn it into something meaningful.

 If you’re an aspiring data analyst or data scientist, this is excellent news for your future career.

 2. “Information is the oil of the 21st century, and analytics is the combustion engine.”